KKAARRIIMM15/Cancer-Tumor-instance-segmentation-/README.md

 # Project Describtion
 this project shows how to use Computer Vision in medical application (You Only Look Once) algorithm version 8 introduce a Segmentation layer which is added after detecting the the bounding box to achieve ability for generating segmentation masks precised on the on the object being deteced

+# Project Idea
+how to train yolo algorithm on a specific data set from scratch to perform segmentation tasks

 # Dataset
 [Dataset Link](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri/data)